ThomasZacher/concretetrans/README.md

 # concretetrans

-Website base on the Bootstrap Carousel template
+Website based on Django and Bootstrap's Carousel template

+Features automatic emailsending via contactform and embedding of Googlemaps